 Early Retirement Obsession Chart

 Check out this chart I made.

 This is what I think your obsession with early retirement should look like.

 Whew, this post ran a little long.
 My point is it could take years to achieve financial independence and retire early.
-It’s good to be obsessive in your first and final phases of the journey rather than throughout the entire process.
-Your health and good relationship with your partner need to come first.
-FIRE is a great goal to have, but don’t let it take over your life for too long.
+It’s good to be obsessive in your first and final phases of the journey.
+But you probably shouldn’t be too obsessive during the long middle phase.
+Your health and relationship with your partner need to come first.
+FIRE is a great goal to have, but don’t let it take over your life completely.

 Where are you in your early retirement journey?
 Are you obsessed with it?

 Passive income is the key to early retirement.
 This year, Joe is investing in commercial real estate with CrowdStreet.
 They have many projects across the USA so check them out!

 Joe also highly recommends Personal Capital for DIY investors.
 They have many useful tools that will help you reach financial independence.

 - What’s Your Ideal Work? - April 14, 2021